What is Interlibrary Loan?

 Can I order a book from Smith, Amherst, Hampshire, or Mount Holyoke colleges through Interlibrary Loan?

 Physical items held in the Four Colleges should be ordered through the Five College Library Catalog by using the "request item" button.
 You will receive an email with instructions for how to set up an appointment for contactless pickup soon as your requested material is available.
 Materials supplied through the Five College Catalog will arrive more quickly and typically have a longer loan time than materials supplied by Interlibrary Loan.
 However, if all Five College copies of a book are checked out, you can submit an Interlibrary Loan request and we will do our best to get the item from another library.

-We are temporarily offering Library Express services to mail books from Smith, Amherst, Hampshire, or Mount Holyoke colleges mailed to your home address.
-If you need an item mailed to you, please place a new "Book, Film, Etc." request for the item from your Interlibrary Loan account and include a note that you need it mailed to you.
-When possible, we ask that you use the Contactless Pickup option instead of Library Express.
+We are offering Library Express services to mail books from Smith, Amherst, Hampshire, or Mount Holyoke colleges mailed to your home address.
+If you need an item mailed to you, please make sure the preference on your account is set to "Mail to Address" and then place a new "Book, Film, Etc." request for the item from your Interlibrary Loan account and include a note that you need it mailed to you.

 The book I need does not circulate in this library.
 Can I borrow this through Interlibrary Loan?